Cricut Basics-3D Layered Paper Projects Tips, Tricks and 55 Shadow Box Ideas

 Upload your design to Design Space or choose a design from within Design Space.
 Insert onto your canvas.

-Step 2: Size your design by clicking on the design and using the arrows that appear in the bottom right hand corner or by using the sizing tool in the toolbar.
+Step 2: Size your design by clicking on the design and then using the arrows that appear in the bottom right hand corner or by using the sizing tool in the toolbar.

 Size your design by clicking on the design and using the arrows that appear in the bottom right hand corner or by using the sizing tool in the toolbar.

 Step 3: Click “Make It”.
 Mirror each cutting mat (if following Vera from Chipolla’s tip above).
-In the dropdown menu under each cutting mat select the size of paper you are using.
+In the dropdown menu under each cutting mat, select the size of paper you are using.
 Click continue and then select the type of paper you are using.

 Click "Make It".
 Mirror each cutting mat (if following Vera from Chipolla's tip above).
 In the dropdown menu under each cutting mat select the size of paper you are using.
 Click continue and then select the type of paper you are using.